 Make these delicious Colcannon potatoes – with a kick!
 Our tasty Colcannon recipe with Whiskey and Brown Butter is easy to make and perfect for St. Patrick’s Day.

-Irish Comfort Food.
-This Colcannon is a blend of creamy mashed potatoes laced with fried caramelized cabbage, a splash of whiskey and sweet brown butter.
+Learn how to make this classic Irish cabbage and mashed potatoes recipe.
+Colcannon is a blend of creamy mashed potatoes laced with fried caramelized cabbage, a splash of whiskey, and sweet brown butter.

 Typically I make mashed potatoes and fried cabbage as two separate side dishes.
 Once a year we throw these two recipes together with a splash of Irish Whiskey and make Irish Colcannon.

 Two comfort foods in one!
 After frying the cabbage we use a shot of whiskey to deglaze the pan.
 Don’t forget to have yourself a shot of whiskey.
 It just makes cooking more fun.
 Plus it is St. Patrick’s Day.

 While the specific ingredients from recipe to recipe may vary, the key elements remain the same.
 You will need potatoes and cabbage.

 - Butter – Why brown the butter?
 It adds a sweet flavor that is perfect on the shreds of caramelized cabbage.
 Make a well on the top of the colcannon and pour in that brown butter and let it drizzle down the sides.
 In this case, it is better than gravy.
 If there is foam on top of the butter take a spoon and skim the top removing the foam.
 This just helps with appearance and does not affect the flavor.